MV Princess Victoria (1946): Loss of life

-The sinking of Princess Victoria occurred during a severe European windstorm which also caused the North Sea flood of 1953, claiming 531 fatalities in the UK alone, although this was the worst single incident in that storm.
+The sinking of Princess Victoria occurred during a severe European windstorm that also caused the North Sea flood of 1953, sometimes called the Great Flood, claiming 531 fatalities in the UK, 53 on Canvey Island alone, in the Thames Estuary, although this sinking was the worst single incident in that storm.
 There were 135 deaths, including the Deputy Prime Minister of Northern Ireland, Maynard Sinclair, and the MP for North Down, Sir Walter Smiles.
 There were no women or children among the survivors.
 Eyewitnesses reported seeing a lifeboat containing at least some of the women and children being smashed against the side of Princess Victoria by the huge waves.
-The disaster shocked many people because, although it took place in extreme weather conditions, it involved a routine journey, on a relatively short crossing (20 mi) in what were believed to be safe waters.
+The disaster shocked many people because, although it took place in exceptionally extreme weather conditions, it involved a routine journey, on a relatively short crossing (20 mi) in what were believed to be safe waters.

 In Larne and Stranraer, small towns that largely relied on their seaports, most families were affected in some way.
 A ceremony was held in Larne; wreaths were thrown on the water and the crowd sang "Lord, hear us when we cry to thee, for those in peril on the sea".

 The bodies of 100 people who died in the disaster were eventually recovered, although some of them came ashore as far away as the Isle of Man.

 Court of Enquiry

-The Court of Enquiry into the sinking, held in March 1953 at Crumlin Road Courthouse in Belfast, found that Princess Victoria was lost due to two factors: first, the stern doors were not sufficiently robust; second, arrangements for clearing water from the car deck were inadequate.
+The Court of Enquiry into the sinking, held in March 1953 at Crumlin Road Courthouse in Belfast, found that Princess Victoria was lost due to two factors: first, the stern doors were not sufficiently robust: second, arrangements for clearing water from the car deck were inadequate, the deck being level and not sloping to the ship's sides and the drains themselves (scuppers) being too small.
 The report concluded: "If the Princess Victoria had been as staunch as those who manned her, then all would have been well and the disaster averted."
 The court also noted that the duty destroyer HMS Tenacious from the 3rd Training Squadron, based at HMS Sea Eagle at Londonderry Port, was unable to put to sea, as too many men had been released on shore leave.
 As a consequence of the enquiry, the duty destroyer from the 3rd Squadron was subsequently based "on station" at the mouth of Lough Foyle on one hour readiness to put to sea.

 Memorials

-Memorials have been erected in Chaine Road, Larne, Co Antrim, in Portpatrick, Wigtownshire and in Stranraer, Wigtownshire (where 23 inhabitants lost their lives in the disaster).
+Memorials have been erected in Chaine Road, Larne, County Antrim, in Portpatrick, Wigtownshire and in Stranraer, Wigtownshire (where 23 inhabitants lost their lives in the disaster).
 It has become the custom for a memorial service to be held on both sides of the North Channel on the anniversary of the sinking.
 Many of the survivors continue to attend these religious services.

 In 2003, on the 50th anniversary, a new plaque with the names of those lost was unveiled at the Victoria Memorial in Agnew Park, Stranraer.
 A piper played the tune "Lament of the MV Princess Victoria".
 Two new plaques were also unveiled at the Victoria Memorial in Larne.